electron/electron/docs/api/web-request.md

 The methods of `WebRequest` accept an optional `filter` and a `listener`.
 The `listener` will be called with `listener(details)` when the API's event has happened.
 The `details` object describes the request.

+⚠️ Only the last attached `listener` will be used.
 Passing `null` as `listener` will unsubscribe from the event.

 The `filter` object has a `urls` property which is an Array of URL patterns that will be used to filter out the requests that do not match the URL